-Bachelor of Landscape Architecture
+Consider Landscape Architecture

 The degree is accredited by the Landscape Architectural Accreditation Board (LAAB).

+Landscape Architecture is a licensed profession in all 50 states.
 The major objective of the B.L.A. program is to develop basic proficiency in design, engineering and communication skills necessary for formal admission into the profession of landscape architecture.
 When the prerequisite period of work experience has been completed, a person holding a B.L.A. degree may apply to take the examination leading to a license to practice landscape architecture.
 At present, the State of New York requires those holding a five-year B.L.A. degree to complete a three-year period of internship in the field prior to applying for the licensing examination.
 Other states have varying requirements for obtaining licensure (Refer to this ASLA page).